Constipation: Laxatives

 If laxatives are used, milk of magnesia or polyethylene glycol are recommended as first-line agents due to their low cost and safety.
 Stimulants should only be used if this is not effective.
 In cases of chronic constipation, polyethylene glycol appears superior to lactulose.
 Prokinetics may be used to improve gastrointestinal motility.
 A number of new agents have shown positive outcomes in chronic constipation; these include prucalopride and lubiprostone.
 Cisapride is widely available in third world countries, but has been withdrawn in most of the west.
 It has not been shown to have a benefit on constipation, while potentially causing cardiac arrhythmias and deaths.

 Enemas

 Enemas can be used to provide a form of mechanical stimulation.
 A large volume or high enema can be given to cleanse as much of the colon as possible of feces, and the solution administered commonly contains castile soap which irritates the colon's lining resulting in increased urgency to defecate.
 However, a low enema is generally useful only for stool in the rectum, not in the intestinal tract.

 Physical intervention

 Constipation that resists the above measures may require physical intervention such as manual disimpaction (the physical removal of impacted stool using the hands; see fecal impaction).

 Regular exercise

 Regular exercise can help improve chronic constipation.

+Behavioral interventions

+In children, constipation is often managed as part of broader behavioral programs aimed at improving bowel habits.
+These programs may include scheduled toilet sitting, education about bowel physiology, adequate hydration, and measures to normalize stool consistency.
+In some pediatric clinics, these strategies are delivered within structured “urotherapy” programs, which emphasize regular toileting routines and coordinated behavioral management.
+Because constipation is a core component of bladder and bowel dysfunction (BBD), addressing bowel habits is considered essential for improving overall symptoms in affected children.